 In a subsequent Wall Street Journal article, Kern states that the creative talent comes on board initially because they buy into the vision your firm projects.

-Automated onboarding programmes (AOPs) exist in larger companies as a streamliner of the talent acquisition process.
+Automated onboarding programs (AOPs) exist in larger companies as a streamliner of the talent acquisition process.
 Further benefits include lower costs, improved turnover, faster delivery processes and happier, more productive employees.

 AOPs can use an onboarding portal which holds all the relevant documentation.
 This enables departments to dove-tail operations as new hires are integrated, while individual employees can view e-papers they want, when they want in a secure, confidential environment.

-Automating the onboarding process takes pressure off HR departments by reducing the amount of time associated with basic administrative processes during onboarding, managers and HR reps have the ability to focus on higher-impact activities.
+Automating the onboarding process takes pressure off HR departments by reducing the amount of time associated with basic administrative processes during onboarding.
+Managers and HR reps have the ability to focus on higher-impact activities instead.

 Notwithstanding employees’ individual needs, a sound onboarding plan should include as little improvisation as possible.
 Ensure you have prioritized what information to share so that new hires are productive from the start.
 This is not the time to overwhelm a new team member.

-While managers and departments should strive to establish a set onboarding programme, the process should be extendable if necessary; a one-week or one-day programme, which more than 30% of employers use, is considerably less effective than a term of a month or more.
+While managers and departments should strive to establish a set onboarding program, the process should be extendable if necessary; a one-week or one-day program, which more than 30% of employers use, is considerably less effective than a term of a month or more.